John Howard: Second term

-In 1999 Howard negotiated a "Motion of Reconciliation" with Aboriginal Senator Aden Ridgeway.
+In 1999, Howard negotiated a "Motion of Reconciliation" with Aboriginal Senator Aden Ridgeway.
 Eschewing use of the word "sorry", the motion recognised mistreatment of Aborigines as the "most blemished chapter" in Australia's history; offered "deep and sincere regret" for past injustices.
 Following his 2007 loss of the prime ministership, Howard was the only living former prime minister who declined to attend the February 2008 apology made by Kevin Rudd with bi-partisan support.

 Howard did not commit to serving a full term if he won the next election; on his 61st birthday in July 2000 he said he would consider the question of retirement when he turned 64.
 This was interpreted as boosting Costello's leadership aspirations, and the enmity over leadership and succession resurfaced publicly when Howard did not retire at the age of 64.
 In the first half of 2001, rising petrol prices, voter enmity over the implementation of the GST, a spike in inflation and economic slowdown led to bad opinion polls and predictions the Government would lose office in the election later that year.
 The government announced a series of policy reversals and softenings which boosted the government's fortunes, as did news that the economy had avoided recession.
-The government's position on "border protection", in particular the Tampa affair where Howard refused the landing of asylum seekers rescued by a Norwegian freighter, consolidated the improving polls for the government, as did the 11 September 2001 attacks.
+The government's position on "border protection", in particular the Tampa affair where Howard refused the landing of asylum seekers rescued by a Norwegian freighter, and the Children Overboard affair where Howard misguided the public by falsy claiming children were being thrown from boats in a presumed ploy to secure rescue, consolidated the improving polls for the government, as did the 11 September 2001 attacks.
 Howard led the government to victory in the 2001 federal election with an increased majority.